Guide to Employment Rights

 ‘National Living Wage’ explained.

 The so-called ‘National Living Wage’ came into force in 2016.
-It is currently paid at £10.42 per hour (from 1st April 2023) and is basically a new name for the National Minimum Wage for workers aged 23 or over.
-(Before 1/04/21, it only applied to workers aged 25 or over).
+It is currently paid at £11.44 per hour (from 1st April 2024) and is basically a new name for the National Minimum Wage for workers aged 21 or over.

 There is more information about the ‘NLW’ and the NMW on the ACAS website.